NT RESOURCES WEEK

 View more information

-2024 is shaping up to be a cracker of a year with ENORMOUS potential for project development across the Northern Territory.
+2025 is shaping up to be a pivotal year for the resources industry in Northern Australia.

-Exciting opportunities await for the development of the Sun Cable large scale solar project, new battery storage and other key enablers of the renewable energy transition in Northern Australia.
-The NT is blessed with enormous potential to develop new renewable energy projects.
-The Federal Government is releasing the much awaited First Nations Clean Energy Strategy, which will give further direction to partnering and engaging with indigenous communities in the development of new renewable energy projects so that these communities can participate and benefit from the clean energy transformation.
+The Federal Government has just released the First Nations Clean Energy Strategy which outlines steps for partnering and engaging with First Nations communities in the development of new renewable energy projects so that these communities can participate and benefit from the clean energy transition.

 Joint Plenary Speakers